 Maryland Layoffs — April 2013

-Employers in Maryland logged 5 WARN Act notices in April 2013, involving roughly 1,172 workers — climbing above March and up 28% versus April 2012.
+Employers in Maryland submitted 5 WARN Act notices in April 2013, putting at risk an estimated 1,172 workers — up substantially from March and up 28% versus April 2012.
 The average filing covered 234 workers, with 4 closures among the notices.

 Industry Breakdown